netobserv/flowlogs-pipeline/contrib/opentelemetry/demo.md

+# Demo of flowlogs-pipeline with Opentelemetry traces and Jaeger

 We provide here instructions how to bring up a simple demo that uses the flowlogs-pipeline opentelemetry capability.
-We send trace data to the opentelemetry collector, which is then forwarded to jaeger to presented in its UI.
+We send trace data to the opentelemetry collector, which is then forwarded to jaeger to be presented in its UI.

 We assume we have a kubernetes cluster environment.
 This may be a real cluster such as Openshift cluster or a simulated cluster such as minikube.